aditilagisetty/CompRobo-FSM-Project/README.md

 ### Overall Design

 - **States:** `DRIVE_SQUARE` (default), `COLLISION_AVOIDANCE` (entered on
-  bump or close-range obstacle -- also handles steering around obstacles that aren't critically close, and side-swipe risks), `WALL_FOLLOWING` (entered when a wall is detected nearby; steering law still TODO), `PATH_FOLLOWING` (entered whenever the separate `path_following.py` node is actively driving toward a goal or paused mid-path).
+  bump or close-range obstacle), `WALL_FOLLOWING` (entered when a wall is detected nearby; steering law still TODO), `PATH_FOLLOWING` (entered whenever the separate `path_following.py` node is actively driving toward a goal or paused mid-path).
+  Note: `finite_state_controller.py`'s own `COLLISION_AVOIDANCE` state is a separate, simpler re-implementation from the standalone `collision_avoidance.py` node above -- it backs away and turns toward whichever side (`+/-45 deg`) has more clearance, rather than running the full potential-fields computation.
+This is intentional (see "Coding Strategy" below: these three states are re-implemented inline, not delegated to the standalone files), but worth being explicit about in the writeup so it doesn't read as if the FSM literally reuses `collision_avoidance.py`'s code.
 - **Transitions:** `DRIVE_SQUARE` -> `COLLISION_AVOIDANCE` on bump or a
   close-range front reading; back to `DRIVE_SQUARE` once clear.
   `DRIVE_SQUARE` -> `WALL_FOLLOWING` when a wall is detected within